For general questions or comments about KMyMoney, there is a users' mailing

-You can contact the developers through their mailing list
+(kmymoney kde.org).
+In addition, you can contact the developers through their

 We're happy to hear about your experiences using KMyMoney.

 To report a bug please use the interface provided by KMyMoney by selecting → and filling in the required information.
 However, in case you have any difficulties with that method, you can report a bug (or file a wish-list or enhancement request) directly at the KDE bug reporting web page.
-Reports should be filed against the product “kmymoney4”. “kmymoney2” is specifically for bugs in the 1.0.x versions of the application.
+Reports should be filed against the product “kmymoney4”. “kmymoney2” was specifically for bugs in the 1.0.x versions of the application, and as those versions are no longer supported, it is closed for further bug reporting.

 In any case, before reporting a bug, please read through the guidelines below.
 Following them will make it more likely that the developers will be able to quickly identify the problem without having to ask you for more information.